nifey/blockchain_voting/README.md

 Made using Hyperledger Fabric

-basic_network folder is taken from fabric-samples
+The basic-network folder is taken from fabric-samples.

+The ballot box icon was taken from [https://iconarchive.com](https://iconarchive.com).